-For those seeking relaxation amongst wondrous isolated natural environments, we’ve found the most enviable bungalows for you to kick your feet up in.
+For those seeking relaxation amongst wondrous isolated natural environments, we’ve found the most enviable overwater bungalows for you to kick your feet up in.

 Tikehau Pearl Beach Resort